 PURCHASE THE BOOK THROUGH YOUR favourite seller, several mail-order firms, or through Columbia University Press with a discount.*** E-books are instant.
-Six months after holding a hardback straight off the press, I have finally seen a copy in an Australian bookshop (Gleebooks, $56).
-Blame the coronavirus pushing up airfreight costs.
-In answer to that, copies should soon be printed locally in Australia/NZ.
+Six months after holding a hardback straight off the press, I finally saw a copy in an Australian bookshop (Gleebooks, $56).
+Blame the coronavirus for pushing up airfreight costs.
+In answer to that, copies are being printed locally (rrp AU$57.95).

 ***Here is the Columbia link to use the friendly promo code CUP30 for a 30% discount.
 Before delivery, the Columbia site quotes $35.00 US and £30.00.
-With discount and postage to Australia, and improving exchange rate, I recently made the total $52.44 AUD.
+With discount and postage to Australia, I recently made the total $52.44 AUD.
+An ebay seller has copies for $55.62, and bookdepository seek $62.53).

 But Parisian bars, cafes and restaurants totally closed?
 That’s the end of some world or another.